-The example for SummaryReport (see "Example" on page 179) defines a SummaryCollector with a one-minute interval for which it reports any activity observed to the processPageStats function.
+The following example defines a SummaryCollector with a one-minute interval for which it reports any activity observed to the processPageStats function.
 This collector groups information by page title, so for each unique page title appearing in an HVEvent during the interval, the collector generates a report, with the name of the page being reported on specified in report.key.groupValues[0].

-As this custom handler receives these reports, it generates metrics elements that will appear on a connected Operations Center server.
-As this script is written, the element name will match the page title, and will appear under Experience Manager_adapter_element/Metrics/Page Stats/page_title in the element tree.
-The properties page for this element will have data mined from the Summary Reports.
+As this custom handler receives these reports, it generates metrics elements that appear on a connected Operations Center server.
+As this script is written, the element name matches the page title, and appears under Elements > Experience Manager_adapter > Metrics > Page Stats > page_title in the element tree.
+The properties page for this element then has data mined from the Summary Reports.
 (It can presumably also have Series data showing a history of the page performance, but that logic is omitted here for simplicity.)

-The example also implements custom logic for driving the condition of the element.
+This example uses custom logic for driving the condition of the element.
 The collector defines a set of ranges that presumably have business meaning in the context of the site being monitored.
 Based on the relative number of hits in each of these ranges, the script assigns an appropriate condition and message (description) for the element.

-'''

-var collector = metrics.createSummaryCollector('Page Stats', 60000,

-processPageStats);

-collector.groupingFieldNames=[metrics.constants.FN PAGE TITLE];

-var targetRange = metrics.createResponseTimeRange('target', 0, 1500);

-var acceptRange = metrics.createResponseTimeRange('accept', 1500, 4000);

-var problemRange = metrics.createResponseTimeRange('problem', 4000, 60000);

-collector.ranges=[targetRange,acceptRange,problemRange];

-// ... add other collector props and deploy

-function processPageStats(reports)

-for(var i=0; i < reports.length;i++)

-ł

-var report = reports[i];

-// create element and automatically map stats into series data.

-var elem = metrics.createMetricsElement()

-elem.elementKeys=[report.key.collectorName, report.key.groupValues[0]];

-assignConditonAndMessage(elem, report);

-elem.properties.put('Reference URL', report.lastEvent.URL);

-elem.properties.put('Page Title', report.lastEvent.title);

-elem.properties.put('Hit Count', report.overall.count);

-// mine other properties ...

-metrics.sendMetricsElement(elem);

-}

-}

-calculate element condition based on relative hit count

-/

-function assignConditonAndMessage(elem,report)

-var targetHits = getRangeHitCount(report,'target');

-var acceptHits = getRangeHitCount(report,'accept');

-var problemHits = getRangeHitCount(report, 'problem');

-if(targetHits > acceptHits + problemHits)

-ł

-elem.condition=metrics.constants.SEV_OK;

-elem.message = 'Performance target achieved';

-else if (targetHits > problemHits || acceptHits > problemHits)

-elem.condition = metrics.constants.SEV_MINOR;

-elem.message = 'Performance acceptable';

-else if (targetHits + acceptHits > problemHits)

-ł

-elem.condition = metrics.constants.SEV_MAJOR;

-elem.message = 'Performance degraded';

-else

-ł

-elem.condition = metrics.constants.SEV_CRITICAL;

-elem.message = 'Performance violation';

-elem.message += ': T=' + targetHits + ' A='+ acceptHits + ' P=' + problemHits;

-'''

-'''

-}

-/

-Return hit count if range has data, or 0 if it does not

-/

-function getRangeHitCount(report, rangeName)

-{

-var hitCount = 0;

-var rangeStats = report.rangeStats.get(rangeName);

-if(rangeStats != null)

-{

-hitCount = rangeStats.count;

-}

-return hitCount;

-}

-'''

-SummaryStats
+''' var report = reports[i]; // create element and automatically map stats into series data. var elem = metrics.createMetricsElement() elem.elementKeys=[report.key.collectorName, report.key.groupValues[0]]; assignConditonAndMessage(elem, report); elem.properties.put('Reference URL', report.lastEvent.URL); elem.properties.put('Page Title', report.lastEvent.title); elem.properties.put('Hit Count', report.overall.count); // mine other properties .. metrics.sendMetricsElement(elem); } calculate element condition based on relative hit count function assignConditonAndMessage(elem,report) var targetHits = getRangeHitCount(report, 'target'); var acceptHits = getRangeHitCount(report, 'accept'); var problemHits = getRangeHitCount(report, 'problem'); if(targetHits > acceptHits + problemHits) elem.condition=metrics.constants.SEV OK; elem.message = 'Performance target achieved'; else if (targetHits > problemHits || acceptHits > problemHits) elem.condition = metrics.constants.SEV MINOR; elem.message = 'Performance acceptable'; else if (targetHits + acceptHits > problemHits) elem.condition = metrics.constants.SEV MAJOR; elem.message = 'Performance degraded'; else elem.condition = metrics.constants.SEV CRITICAL; elem.message = 'Performance violation'; elem.message += ': T=' + targetHits + ' A='+ acceptHits + ' P=' + problemHits; Return hit count if range has data, or 0 if it does not function getRangeHitCount(report, rangeName) var hitCount = 0; var rangeStats = report.rangeStats.get(rangeName); if(rangeStats != null) hitCount = rangeStats.count; return hitCount; '''